croaky/laptop/blog/articles/authorization-with-rails-associations.md

 # Authorization with Rails Associations

-The following describes an approach to Ruby on Rails authorization that uses the domain model's association to do the work.
+Authorize Ruby on Rails requests through the domain model's associations.

 Routes: